pubnub/pubnub-mcp-server/resources/sdk_docs/php_access-manager.md

 # Access Manager v3 API for PHP SDK

-Access Manager v3 issues time-limited tokens with embedded permissions to specific PubNub resources.
-Tokens can:
+Access Manager v3 issues time-limited tokens with embedded permissions for PubNub resources:
-- Grant access for a defined TTL (minutes).
+- Limited TTL
-- Target resources by lists or RegEx patterns.
+- Resource lists or RegEx patterns
-- Include per-resource permission levels in a single request.
+- Mixed permissions per resource in a single request
-- Optionally lock usage to a single authorizedUuid.
+- Optional authorizedUuid to restrict usage to a single client UUID

-Resources:
+For full concepts, see Manage Permissions with Access Manager v3.

+## Grant token

+##### Requires Access Manager add-on
+Enable Access Manager for your keyset in the Admin Portal.

+##### Requires Secret Key authentication
+Granting must be performed by a server SDK instance initialized with a Secret Key.

+The grantToken() method creates a token with ttl, optional authorized_uuid, and permissions for:
 - Channels
 - ChannelGroups
-- Uuids (App Context user metadata)
+- Uuids (App Context metadata)

-Requires:
-- Access Manager add-on enabled on the keyset.
-- Server-side use with Secret Key (for grant/revoke).

-For permissions mapping and concepts, see Manage Permissions with Access Manager v3.

-## Grant token

-Generates a signed token with TTL, optional authorizedUuid, and permissions for resources and/or patterns.
-Unauthorized/invalid usage returns 403.
-TTL is required, min 1, max 43,200 minutes (30 days).
-Patterns allow assigning permissions via RegEx. authorizedUuid restricts token to a single client UUID.
+Unauthorized or invalid token use returns 403.

+Permissions per resource:
+- Channels: read, write, get, manage, update, join, delete
+- ChannelGroups: read, manage
+- Uuids: get, update, delete

+TTL:
+- Required; minutes the token remains valid
+- Minimum 1, maximum 43,200 (30 days)

+Patterns (RegEx):
+- Use patterns to grant by regex instead of explicit names.

+Authorized UUID:
+- Restrict the token to a single UUID via authorizedUuid.

 ### Method(s)